DinamicasVariadas/DinamicasVolei/replit.md

 # Overview

-This project is a modern, high-conversion sales landing page for "+500 Dinâmicas de Português" (500+ Portuguese Activities).
-The landing page is designed to sell educational Portuguese language materials to teachers and educators in Brazil.
+This project is a modern, high-conversion sales landing page for "+500 Dinâmicas Interativas de Inglês" (500+ Interactive English Activities).
+The landing page is designed to sell educational English language materials to teachers and educators in Brazil.
 It features a complete sales funnel with urgency banners, product benefits, pricing plans, testimonials, and author credentials.
 The page is built using vanilla web technologies without any frameworks, focusing on conversion optimization and responsive design.

 # User Preferences